How to build an emergency savings fund

 4 steps to creating an emergency savings fund and how much money you should aim to keep in it.

-Do you know how you'd pay for your ongoing bills and living costs if you found yourself suddenly without a job or faced with a large, unexpected expense?
+It is already hard for many Australians to pay their bills and for necessities, so what happens if someone suddenly finds themselves without a job or faced with a large, unexpected expense?
 An emergency savings fund can help if you did find yourself in this situation.

 What is an emergency fund and do I really need one?